kenjinc/university-dining-impact-model/data/cleaning-script.md

 library(RColorBrewer)
 ```

-## Loading in the Map Data
+## Loading in Our Shapefile Data

 Before we can synthesize the relevant variables from our two identified
-data sources into a single matrix, we will first need to perform a
+data sources into a single matrix, we will need to first read in the
-spatial join.

-To prepare for this step, we will have to read in the shapefile data
-local to the `maps` package within `tidyverse.` In particular, are going
+nation-state shapefile data local to the `maps` package within
-to specify `map_data("world")`, which will establish nation-states as
-our primary unit of analysis.
+`tidyverse`.

 ``` r
 map_data <- map_data("world")